Charlie Sillett: Southampton

 In August 1934, after three seasons with the Saints, Sillett became an established member of the first team and in 1934–35 he only missed three games, playing at either left- or right-back.
 He soon became "very popular with fans and colleagues alike" and his versatility meant that he was equally at home on either side of the pitch.
 In the following season, he was ever-present often playing further forward in midfield and occasionally standing in as centre forward when Vic Watson was unavailable.
-During this season, he was a member of the team that suffered an 8–0 defeat against Tottenham Hotspur at White Hart Lane on 28 March 1936 (still the highest margin of defeat); two days later, he played at The Dell against Port Vale in front of only 1,875 spectators (losing 1–0).
+During this season, he was a member of the team that suffered an 8–0 defeat against Tottenham Hotspur at White Hart Lane on 28 March 1936; two days later, he played at The Dell against Port Vale in front of only 1,875 spectators (losing 1–0).
 This was the lowest-ever crowd for a first-team match at The Dell.

 He only missed one league match in 1936–37 as the Saints struggled to avoid relegation, finishing in 19th place, four points above the relegation zone.
 In January, the Saints played Football League champions Sunderland in a Third Round FA Cup match in front of a record crowd of 30,380.
-Sunderland won 3–2 and went on to take the cup in the Final the following May.
+Sunderland won 3–2 and went on to take the cup in the final the following May.